-EpiFix® (MiMedx Group) is a bioactive tissue matrix allograft composed of dehydrated human amniotic/chorionic membrane that is used as an allograft material (or tissue graft) to treat nonhealing wounds.
+EpiFix® (MiMedx Group) is dehydrated human amniotic tissue that is used as an allograft material (or tissue graft) to treat nonhealing wounds.
 It is prepared using a proprietary process by which placental tissues are gently separated, cleaned of viable cells, reassembled, and dehydrated, preserving factors important in healing.
 EpiFix is processed from human tissue according to the American Association of Tissue Banks (AATB) standards, and is regulated as a human cell, tissue, or cellular or tissue-based product.